stoplightio/spectral/docs/guides/5-custom-functions.md

 );
 ```

-It's worth keeping in mind, Spectral will attempt to deduplicate messages when they have the same `code` and target the same `path`.

-As such, if your custom function might return more than one result, you should specify a different `path` for each result.
+Spectral attempts to deduplicate messages when they have the same `code` and target the same `path`.
+As such, if your custom function returns more than one result, you should specify a different `path` for each result.

 ## Referencing Core Functions